aMarCruz/react-native-text-size/README.md

 **TSHeightsParams**

-This is an object similar to the one received by measure, with the difference that the text property is an array of strings, and the usePreciseWidth property is ignored.

-The result is an array with the height of each block, in the same order was given.

-This is an object similar to the one received by `measure`, but the `text` property is an array of strings and the `usePreciseWidth` property is ignored.
+This is an object similar to the one you pass to `measure`, but the `text` property is an array of strings and the `usePreciseWidth` property is ignored.

 Property   | Type   | Default
 ---------- | ------ | --------